 Include dotfiles from elsewhere

-The sections below contain examples of how to use .chezmoiexternal.toml
+The sections below contain examples of how to use .chezmoiexternal.toml to

 include files from external sources.
 For more details, check the reference